ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 If you are just looking to maintain your peace and improve your immediate surroundings, here a quick list of things you will want to keep an eye on.
 Be selfish, focus on what you want first, such as peace and quiet.

 - the top 5 people who drive you crazy
-- people who don't get along
+- people who don't get along, or anyone who is difficult to get along with, family, neighbors, collegues
 - people who are always pressuring you
-- anyone who is difficult to get along with, family, neighbors, collegues
 - holidays / family gatherings

 Try to keep this perspective in mind, we hope you are feeling better than you have ever felt.
 But left alone, the humans surrounding you are all being torn apart by various spiritual entities.
 Everytime you look at someone, imagine there is 6 sets of eyes staring back at you.
 Instead of trying to get along with the one, innocent human trapped in the middle of it, you are trying to appease 6 spiritual lifeforms with every conversation you have.